Your real estate bio is not your resume. It’s your sales page!

 - Put it into first person, used active verbs, and kept it under 250 words (#6).

-How to write your audacious real estate bio
+How to write your own magnetic real estate bio

 - Brainstorm your bio.
 Start long and whittle it down.
-Use someone else's eyes to help you cut unnecessary words.
+If it feels too generic, add more concrete details and place names.
+Have someone else read your bio draft to help you cut unnecessary words.

 Once you’re happy with your real estate bio, go through all your online profiles and update them…your Zillow, Realtor.com, personal website, Facebook profile, etc. You may have to create even shorter versions for some pages.
 Also Google your name to see how you look in online search and optimize your search profile (see this post: It’s time to Google yourself (again).